+We contribute to both scholarly and practical discourse.
 Our publications and technical assistance aim to inform policy makers and practitioners.
-We contribute to scholarly and practical discourse.
 We publish working and briefing papers, infographics, guides, videos, and fact sheets and contribute to scientific journals and conferences, manager and practitioner networks, and partner events.
 We also seek to apply our research through technical assistance to partners.

 EWP projects are funded by state and federal agency agreements, and competitively awarded research and extension grants.
 The success of our work relies on our strong partnerships with other universities, local, state and federal agency partners, NGOs, and the private sector.